 However, in the PCMark 10 battery test, the laptop had a longer battery life.
 We set the screen brightness to 80% and turned on wireless connectivity, Bluetooth, and GPS.
 After running the notebook for 30 minutes (100% fully charged), the remaining time shown is 19 hours and 35 minutes.
 Another implication of this test result is that the battery life is a little longer when the screen is less bright and doesn’t require wireless connectivity, Bluetooth, and GPS.

 The laptop also supports fast charging, which can charge up to 50% in 30 minutes.
 According to HP, this device retains more than 65% of its battery capacity after 1,000 charging and discharging cycles.
-This means that considering the battery life of 20 hours, you can charge this laptop every 2 days without worrying about the battery quality for three years.
+This means that with a 20-hour battery life, you only need to charge your laptop once every two days, without worrying about battery quality issues for three years.

 Cooling System